Andy Mill: After ski racing

 Since his retirement from ski racing in 1981, Mill has worked as a ski racing commentator with ESPN, NBC, ABC, and CBS.
 He has a syndicated show in major ski areas in the U.S. entitled Ski with Andy Mill, which he hosts, writes and produces.

 Mill has served on the boards of the Aspen Educational Foundation, the U.S. Olympic Educational Ski Foundation for the U.S. Ski Team, Aspen Winterclub Foundation, and National Atlantic Salmon Fishing Federation.

-After his ski racing career concluded, Andy Mill found another passion - tarpon fishing.
+After his ski racing career concluded, Mill found another passion - tarpon fishing.
 A lifelong fisherman, he brought a similar level of dedication and perfection to fishing.
-Although he admittedly struggled for quite a few years, he eventually mastered the art of tarpon fishing and went on to become only the second angler to win 5 Gold Cup Tarpon tournaments and be a triple crown winner in tarpon fishing (Gold Cup, Hawley, and Golden Fly).
-Mill has also hosted an outdoor show on OLN as well as fished for a number of fish including marlin, sailfish, bonefish, and permit, among others.
+Although he struggled for quite a few years, he eventually mastered the art of tarpon fishing and went on to become only the second angler to win five Gold Cup Tarpon tournaments and be a triple crown winner in tarpon fishing (Gold Cup, Hawley, and Golden Fly).
+Mill has also hosted an outdoor show on OLN, as well as fished for a number of fish including marlin, sailfish, bonefish, and permit.

 Personal life

-He was divorced from his first wife, Robin, a former Miss California.
-On July 30, 1988, in Boca Raton, Florida, Andy Mill married tennis star Chris Evert, whom he had met 19 months earlier at a New Year's Eve party at the Hotel Jerome in Aspen.
+Mill was divorced from his first wife, Robin, a former Miss California.

+On July 30, 1988, in Boca Raton, Florida, Mill married tennis star Chris Evert, whom he had met 19 months earlier at a New Year's Eve party at the Hotel Jerome in Aspen.
 After 18 years of marriage and three sons, they were divorced in December 2006 in Fort Lauderdale, Florida, citing irreconcilable differences.
 Evert had left Mill for golfer and former friend of the couple, Greg Norman.
 Mill received $7 million in cash & securities from Evert, the $4 million house in Aspen, and several vehicles.
 After their divorce, Mill wished Evert and Greg Norman 'happiness'.

 He became engaged to Debra Harvick of Aspen in 2009 and proposed marriage after their third date.
 Mill and Harvick married shortly before Evert and Norman separated after only 15 months of marriage.
 Mill is now divorced from Harvick.
-Harvick, whom Mill also describes as his best friend, enjoyed such hobbies together as biking along coastlines, skiing, fishing, and bow hunting.